 Welcome to the largest ski resort in the mid-Atlantic.
 Yes, Snowshoe is big, and it’s got a lot going on.
 We love it for that perfect blend of East Coast mellowness with the luxurious ski resort infrastructure of the West Coast.

 You’ll feel worlds away from civilization at Snowshoe.
 And we mean that in the best possible way!
-This resort is completely surrounded by National Forest land – 11,000 acres that the resort owns for year-round recreation.
+This resort is completely surrounded by National Forest land – 11,000 acres that the ski resort owns for year-round recreation.

 Snowshoe has three distinct areas offering something for everyone.
 You’ll find beginner groomers, expert terrain, terrain parks, night skiing, glade runs, black diamonds, and double black diamonds.